Our people, our work, our future

 Working with CMIC’s Executive Director and Financial Committee, Tony’s diverse experience and skill set has provided the financial leadership required to take the organization to the next level.

-Bernadette Lambros joined CMIC as Marketing and Office Manager in December 2014.
+Bernadette Lambros joined CMIC as Office Manager in December 2014.

 Bernadette has over 30 years of professional experience in the high-tech sector with an emphasis on marketing programs, strategy, corporate events, and office management.